mountainlabs-team/croblanc-contracts/README.md

 ### Disclosed source code

-CROBLANC is not entierly open-source.
+CROBLANC is not entirely open-source.
 However, we publish the core Smart Contracts source code here.

-Furthermore, to keep all our users safe, Farms contracts will be entierely disclosed after we finish the auditing process.
+Furthermore, to keep all our users safe, Farms contracts will be entirely disclosed after we finish the auditing process.

 ### Deployed Contracts (Cronos mainnet)